 I’m a fan of feeding real, whole foods to pets whenever possible, because processing foods results in their losing many of the beneficial traits that make them great.
-As a veterinarian who wholeheartedly believes that food can work as medicine, I’d like to offer my top foods to supplement your pets’ diets.
+As a veterinarian who wholeheartedly believes that food can work as medicine, I’d like to offer my top foods to supplement your dogs' and cats’ diets.

 Perhaps no other food packs a more potent punch than cold water fishes rich in omega-3 fatty acids, including salmon, tuna, sardines and anchovies.
-These healthy fats have been shown to do everything from helping pets’ coats stay shiny and lustrous to combating cancer.
+These healthy fats have been shown to do everything from helping dogs’ and cats' coats stay shiny and lustrous to combating cancer.
 In the simplest terms, omega-3 fatty acids are anti-inflammatory.

 The issue here is that most pet foods and treats are heavy on omega-6s, which are pro-inflammatory.
 So, in order to balance the ratio in the body and reduce the risk of inflammation, you should feed your pet a diet rich in the omega-3s DHA and EPA.
 I also recommend additional omega-3 firepower in the form of nutritional supplements for dogs and cats.
 Have your vet calculate proper dosing and form for your pet.